Simple to use

-In input, we take well's lithofacies interpretation and geomorphology constraints (like valley geometry and faults) from seismic data and, optionally, an eustatic sea-level curve correlated to the parasequences boundaries.
-We can use lithofacies proportions constraints from seismic.
+In input, we take well's lithofacies interpretation and geomorphology constraints (like valley geometry and faults from seismic data) and, optionally, a eustatic sea-level curve correlated to the parasequences boundaries.

 We stochastically construct a deposition sequence using forward stratigraphic modeling.
 The interpreted lithofacies intervals control each sedimentary body's position and thickness.
 If seismic information is available, it can constrain the paleo-landscape or the terminal shapes of a meandering river.